Large deviations in chaotic systems: exact results and dynamical phase transition

-In Fig.~\ref{figIaCat}(a), we plot $I(a)$, which we computed from direct MC simulations with $N=10$ \cite{footnote:catMapMC}.
+In Fig.~\ref{figIaCat}(a), we plot $I(a)$, which we computed from direct MC simulations with $N=10$ (since the cat map is invertible, we could not use the algorithm introduced in this work, and had to resort to direct MC simulations instead).
 Good agreement with the prediction of Eq.~\eqref{IaCat} is observed at $a \simeq 1/2$.
 In addition, we found that the bounds given above for $a=0$ and $a=1$ are in fact saturated, $I\left(0\right)=I\left(1\right)=4\ln\varphi$.

-Far more remarkable, however, $I(a)$ appears to behave \emph{exactly} linearly for $a\in\left[0,a_{c}\right]$ with $a_c \simeq 0.3$ \cite{footnote:Iacat}.
+Far more remarkable, however, $I(a)$ appears to behave \emph{exactly} linearly for $a\in\left[0,a_{c}\right]$ with $a_c \simeq 0.3$ [Due to the symmetry $I(a)=I(1-a)$, this occurs symmetrically at $a \in [1-a_c,1]$ too).
 This is seen more clearly in Fig.~\ref{figIaCat}(b), where $I'(a)$ is plotted.
-Indeed, $I'(a)$ has a corner singularity at $a = a_c$, and takes a constant value $I'(a) \simeq -4.7$ for $a\in\left[0,a_{c}\right]$.
+Indeed, $I'(a)$ appears to have a corner singularity at $a = a_c$, and to take a constant value $I'(a) \simeq -4.7$ for $a\in\left[0,a_{c}\right]$.
 In the distribution \eqref{DVScaling}, $I(a)$ assumes the role of an effective free energy, and we therefore interpret this singularity as a second-order DPT, because $I(a)$ and $I'(a)$ are continuous at the transition, but $I''(a)$ jumps \cite{footnote:2ndOrder}.
-To the best of our knowledge, this DPT, which constitutes a central result of this Letter, is the first to be observed in a chaotic system.
-At $a\in\left[0,a_{c}\right]$, we expect the system to display coexistence between the $a=0$ and $a=a_c$ states, meaning that for a fraction $a/a_c$ ($1 - a/a_c$) of the dynamics, the system will display the statistical behavior that corresponds to $a=0$ ($a=a_c$) \cite{footnote:Iacat}.
+This (apparent) DPT constitutes a central result of this Letter.
+At $a\in\left[0,a_{c}\right]$, we expect the system to display coexistence between the $a=0$ and $a=a_c$ states, meaning that for a fraction $a/a_c$ ($1 - a/a_c$) of the dynamics, the system will display the statistical behavior that corresponds to $a=0$ ($a=a_c$).
+In particular, we expect the distribution $P\left(x|A=a\right)$ of each element in the sequence, conditioned on observing a given $A = a\in\left[0,a_{c}\right]$, to be given by the superposition \be P\left(x|A=a\right)=\left(1-\frac{a}{a_{c}}\right)P\left(x|A=0\right)+\frac{a}{a_{c}}P\left(x|A=a_{c}\right) \ee of the corresponding distributions conditioned on observing $A = 0$ and $A = a_c$, respectively.
+This interpretation draws an analogy to DPTs that were found in stochastic systems, see e.g., \cite{Baek17, Baek18, TouchetteMinimalModel}.